Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 To report a crime, you should call the following telephone numbers:

-If you are not satisfied with the service you have received from the police, you can complain directly to the police unit or office in question or the Independent Office for Police Conduct, which is responsible for overseeing the system for handling complaints made against police forces in England and Wales.
+If you are not satisfied with the service you have received from the police, you can complain directly to the police on the Cambridgeshire Constabulary website.
+Alternatively, you can complain to the Independent Office for Police Conduct, which is responsible for overseeing the system for handling complaints made against police forces in England and Wales.
 The role of these institutions is to impartially, independent of the police, investigate conduct and behaviour.

 Reporting war crimes from Ukraine